-Footnote 1: Yes, I do mean literally flaming--the combined Godannar is on fire for no readily apparent reason.
+Footnote 1: As with every other "literally" in this review, I do indeed mean literally flaming--the combined Godannar is on fire for no readily apparent reason.

 Footnote 2: Speaking of testosterone, screaming seems to be a major component of Goh's piloting technique.
 There's a great bit at one point where he's clearing trees in the background while some other characters talk; he's bellowing away--presumably at the foliage--the entire time.

 Footnote 3: This is kind of a spoiler, but I liked that the final showdown turns into trying to save two testosterone-blinded alpha males from themselves.
 On the other hand, it's incredible that the series established a semi-credible reason for a world with nothing but straight female mecha pilots and didn't actually use it apart from the epilogue (that twist ending was the only thing in the show I didn't see coming, and I liked it a lot).